reneeonque/gentrification-data/README.md

 # Licensing and property shark data analysis — 01/2018 to 12/2023

 This repository contains data, analytic code, and findings for a story about gentrification.
-It contains important context and details for this story.
+Please read the story before proceeding to the analyses because it contains important contextualizing information.

 ## Data